dan-faria/AutomationProjects/README.md

 - Prompts user to enter a YouTube URL.
 - Displays video title and view count.
 - Downloads the video in the highest resolution.

+## Learning Purpose
+All scripts and projects in this repository are created for learning purposes.
+They are designed to help understand and explore different programming concepts and libraries.